belle2/basf2/online_book/analysis/topoana.rst

   4. Switch to the latest release with ``git checkout vxx-yy-zz``

      .. note::

-        Here, ``vxx-yy-zz`` stands for the version number of the latest release.
         Please replace it with the concrete version number, which you can find with ``git tag | tail -1``.

   5. Configure the package path with ``./Configure``